django/deps/final/0007-official-projects.rst

 * Release notes for each major release with backwards-incompatibility sections and information about which versions of Django they support.

-* compatibility with the current release and current LTS release of Django, within a month of the Django release coming out (LTS compatibility may be with an older but still maintained version)
+* Compatibility with the current release and current LTS release of Django, within a month of the Django release coming out (LTS compatibility may be with an older but still maintained version)